None of the above (India): Responses

 NOTA has been described as the maturing of India's democracy.
-One kind of opinion is that the purpose and advantage of NOTA has been defeated as the winner will be the candidate who receives the second highest number of votes, even if NOTA receives the highest number of votes.
-Hence, "NOTA is a positive step", while "it does not go far enough".
-NOTA is considered a "waste of vote", "merely cosmetic", "a symbolic instrument to express resentment", voters expressing their "disenchantment with the existing political system" and possibly "a mere decoration".

-However, the power of NOTA to express dissent is clearly visible in reports where entire communities decided to democratically protest against governments that have failed to meet their needs.
+The power of NOTA to express dissent is clearly visible in reports where entire communities decided to democratically protest against governments that have failed to meet their needs.
 For instance, there have been multiple cases of entire villages deciding to vote for NOTA due to consistent failure of local governments to meet basic requirements like roads, electricity, inaction towards villagers' complaints about water contamination by industries, and even reports of sex workers who have been pushing for legalisation of their profession to get themselves covered under labour laws, but have received no government attention, deciding to go for NOTA.